Parkinson’s disease care

 Talk to a social worker or other counseling service to help you and your family cope with the disorder.
 These services can also help you get outside help, such as Meals on Wheels.

-Parkinson’s at Allina Health
+Parkinson’s disease care at Allina Health

 -